morhilai/ravendb-jvm-tutorials/README.md

     session.saveChanges();
 }
 ```
 Update operation.
-The method also handles attachments as a 1:1 relationship with each patient.
+This method ensures there is at most one portrait per Patient.

 ```java
 public void update(PatientAttachment patientAttachment) throws ConcurrencyException {